AmplitudeAudio/doc-sdk/docs/getting-started/official-integrations.md

     The Godot integration is actively maintained.
 Community contributions are welcome through pull requests!

 [Godot](https://godotengine.org) is a free and open source game engine for 2D and 3D games.
 Amplitude is available on Godot with an [official plugin](https://github.com/AmplitudeAudio/integration-godot).
 The plugin supports Godot 4+ only.

+## Flax Engine

+[Flax Engine](https://flaxengine.com/) is a high-performance C++ and C# game engine.
+Amplitude is available on Flax through an [official plugin](https://github.com/AmplitudeAudio/integration-flax) that hooks into Flax's [AudioSystem Plugin](https://github.com/SparkyStudios/FlaxAudioSystemPlugin) and routes Amplitude's memory, logging, and file I/O through Flax-native APIs.
+Refer to the plugin's repository for installation and configuration instructions.